MiSchroe/ioBroker.klf200/docs/en/ReadMe.md

 ### Password

 The password you need to connect to your KLF-200 interface.
-It's the same you use when connecting to your box in your web browser.
+For new versions of the KLF-200 it's the WIFI password thats written on the back of the KLF-200.
+In case that you have used the KLF-200 with a firmware version earlier than 2.0.0.71 and upgraded afterwards it's the password that you have used to login into the web interface if you had changed it before upgrading.

 > The default password of the KLF-200 is written on the backside of the device, but you should have changed it, anyway!